rustls/rustls/README.md

 ### Platform support

-While Rustls itself is platform independent, by default it uses [`ring`] for implementing the cryptography in TLS.
-As a result, rustls only runs on platforms supported by `ring`.
-At the time of writing, this means 32-bit ARM, Aarch64 (64-bit ARM), x86, x86-64, LoongArch64, 32-bit & 64-bit Little Endian MIPS, 32-bit PowerPC (Big Endian), 64-bit PowerPC (Big and Little Endian), 64-bit RISC-V, and s390x.
-We do not presently support WebAssembly.
+While Rustls itself is platform independent, by default it uses [`aws-lc-rs`] for implementing the cryptography in TLS.
+See [the aws-lc-rs FAQ][aws-lc-rs-platforms-faq] for more details of the platform/architecture support constraints in aws-lc-rs.

-For more information, see [the supported `ring` target platforms][ring-target-platforms].
+[`ring`] is also available via the `ring` crate feature: see [the supported `ring` target platforms][ring-target-platforms].

 By providing a custom instance of the [`crypto::CryptoProvider`] struct, you can replace all cryptography dependencies of rustls.
 This is a route to being portable